UCSD-Historical-Enrollment-Data/UCSDHistEnrollData/data/README.md

 To see an example of how you might parse this file, see this [TypeScript example](https://github.com/AWaffleInc/rubot/blob/dd42c7afcdf1b6ff451d29d3727e740f15e90f70/src/Data.ts#L76) and [corresponding types declaration](https://github.com/AWaffleInc/rubot/blob/dd42c7afcdf1b6ff451d29d3727e740f15e90f70/src/definitions/MiscInterfaces.ts#L20).

 ### CAPE TSV File
-> [!NOTE]
-> Because CAPE data is not public (you need a UCSD SSO/AD/Business account), the `CAPEs.tsv` file will not be made public.
-If you are interested in getting this file, please *email* me[^1] using your UCSD account.

 The `CAPEs.tsv` file has basic information about each CAPE entry.
 In particular, what you see when you search up a professor or class will be what you see in this file.

 The file is structured as follows: